Ricky Stuart: Canberra Raiders

 In 2016, Stuart coached Canberra to a second-placed finish at the end of the regular season.
-In week one of the finals, Canberra were upset in front of a sold-out home crowd losing to eventual premiers Cronulla 16-14.
-Canberra would defeat Penrith the following week to qualify for the club's first preliminary final in 19 years.
-Canberra went on to fall short of a grand final appearance losing to Melbourne 14-12.
+In week one of the finals, Canberra were upset in front of a sold-out home crowd losing to eventual premiers Cronulla 16–14.
+Canberra would defeat Penrith the following week to qualify for the club's first preliminary final in nineteen years.
+Canberra went on to fall short of a grand final appearance losing to Melbourne 14–12.

-In July 2018 after a match against the Cronulla-Sutherland Sharks in which a refereeing mistake led to a try lost the raiders the game, Stuart demanded that the NRL overhaul the bunker system responsible to reviewing potential tries.
+In July 2018 after a match against Cronulla in which a refereeing mistake leading to a try cost the Raiders the game, Stuart demanded that the NRL overhaul the bunker system responsible for reviewing potential tries.

-In the 2019 NRL season, Stuart guided Canberra to a 4th-place finish at the end of the 2019 regular season.
-Canberra would then go on to defeat Melbourne and South Sydney to qualify for their first grand final in 25 years.
-In the 2019 NRL Grand Final against the Sydney Roosters, Canberra lost the match 14-8 in controversial circumstances.
-During the second half of the game and with only 10 minutes remaining, Canberra were initially given a new six tackle set after referee Ben Cummins had ruled that the Sydney Roosters had touched the ball.
+In the 2019 season, Stuart guided Canberra to a 4th-place finish at the end of the regular season.
+Canberra would then go on to defeat Melbourne and South Sydney to qualify for their first grand final since 1994.
+In the Grand Final against the Roosters, Canberra lost the match 14–8 in controversial circumstances.
+During the second half of the game and with only 10 minutes remaining, Canberra were initially given a new six tackle set after referee Ben Cummins had ruled that the Roosters had touched the ball.
 Canberra player Jack Wighton would then be tackled with the ball.
 Cummins later ruled that it was not a repeat set and it was a handover to the Sydney Roosters.
 In the following minutes, Roosters player James Tedesco would score the match winning try.

-In the post match press conference, Stuart told the media "You all saw it.
-None of us here will be commenting on that tonight.
-It's not the time to talk about it".